Can I Reinvest My Required Minimum Distribution?

 Use Your RMD to Contribute to a 529 Plan

 To use your RMD to fund a 529, take the distribution as you normally would.
-Then establish an account naming the student as beneficiary and invest the money (there may be a required minimum to start the account).
+Then you can either establish a grandparent-owned account naming the student as beneficiary and invest the money (there may be a required minimum to start the account), or regularly invest it in a parent-controlled 529 account.

 Grandparent 529s and Financial Aid